 - There are a number of informational signs located at different parts of the property that not only have interesting local information, but also activity suggestions as well that can be completed at each station.
 A map of the trails and signs is available online.

 - Tables are available throughout several areas of the property for visitors who wish to enjoy a picnic.
 Visitors are also welcome to bring their own folding chairs, blankets, etc. to have a picnic in areas that do not have tables available.

 - Visit the NRT's farm animals, including the cow, sheep, chickens, and goat.
 There are coin operated grain dispensers near the chicken display to feed the birds if desired.
 We ask visitors not to feed the sheep or cow because it can interfere with the special diet they receive.

-- Bring frisbees, balls, jump ropes, kites, sleds, snowshoes, or other toys to enjoy outdoors with friends and family.
+- Bring frisbees, balls, jump ropes, kites, or other toys to enjoy outdoors with friends and family.
 The Foundation area and other areas of the property have plenty of space for many families to play.

 - Reading outdoors is one of the most relaxing pastimes.
 The NRT's Little Free Library is available for visitors looking for a book to read and enjoy while they are here.
 Need a book?
 Take a book.
 Have a book?
 Share a book!

 - Artists are encouraged to bring their drawing, writing, or painting supplies and use the beautiful grounds as inspiration for their art.

 - Do yoga or meditation in a quiet area of the property and find enjoyment of practicing in nature.
 Businesses wishing to offer outdoor yoga classes on site should contact the NRT office for more information.

 - Take advantage of the NRT's many family events or programs held at Sheep Pasture, including Family Night Hikes.
 Like the NRT's Sheep Pasture Facebook page or visit NRT's website listings for regular event information.